Team Hot Wheels

-Cast and Characters
+Cast and characters

-Gage wheeler (voiced by Grant George) is the leader of Team Hot Wheels.
+Gage Green (voiced by Grant George) is the leader of Team Hot Wheels.
 He drives in his Twin Mill, that is until it was destroyed by the Road Pirates and currently drives the Twinduction at the end of "Build the Epic Race!".
-He has a constant fear of hamsters, as being revealed in "The Skills to Thrill!", and loves to go fast.
+He has a constant phobia of hamsters, as being revealed in "The Skills to Thrill!", and loves to go fast.
 Gage's catchphrase is "It always comes down to speed.", which is also his motto in "The Origin of Awesome!".
-He is also the son of Mr. Wheeler, who makes an appearance debut in the second film as well.
+He is also the son of Mr. Green, who makes an appearance debut in the second film as well.
 His mother was also mentioned in the second film, respectively, but she didn't make an appearance in any of the films.

 Brandon (voiced by Ben Diskin) is the brains of Team Hot Wheels.
 He drives in his Quick n' Sik, that is until it was destroyed by the Road Pirates and currently drives the Fast 4WD at the end of "Build the Epic Race!".
 Brandon's catchphrase is "Brandon likey!", and his Quick n' Sik has amazing in-car technology like the Vacu-Suck, and auto-pilot in "The Origin of Awesome!", a plunger, a cloning device, a power drill, and emergency crabo hands in "The Skills to Thrill!", and also super boost, spiral saws, hands, a sword, a force field, a broom, slick-proof tires, and rocket tires and also used the same plunger in "Build the Epic Race!" as well.
 However, the Fast 4WD also comes up with rocket tires and a tennis racket, too.

 Rhett (voiced by David Lodge) is the funny guy of Team Hot Wheels.
 He drives in his Bone Shaker, that is until it was destroyed by the Road Pirates and currently drives the Surf Crate at the end of "Build the Epic Race!".
 Rhett's catchphrase is "I'm okay!", and in both "The Origin of Awesome!" and "The Skills to Thrill!", it has been revealed that he can relax his chi, and do karate.
 He also has a mother, who makes her only appearance in the second film, respectively.